cloudfoundry/uptimer/README.md

 you may wish to configure
 the while_command to be
 a `bosh deploy` command.
+Note that the `while` config
+section is an array, and each
+command in it will be run in sequence.

 ## You will also need to configure it with credentials
 You should pass the